View the Images & Articles Gallery page.

 Club 546 was the name used for this long-time bar in its final years in existence.
 Located in the Royal Hotel at the corner of 5th and Michigan, the bar had long been a gay and lesbian bar, cafe, and meeting place, and continued to hold a strong clientele to its final days.

 This bar was known simply as the Royal Hotel Bar when it first began to be frequented by gay people.
 By about the mid-1930's it was already recognized as a popular meeting place for gay people in the Milwaukee area.
 It had various financial and business turns, and was sold in 1969 and after a renovation, briefly re-branded as The Buckskin Inn.
 But it still struggled and was sold at auction early in 1971.
+(See ad below for a sheriff's auction in 1971 connected to that failed venture.)

 From opening day on February 27, 1926, the Royal Nixdorf Hotel was a girl down on her luck.
 Original owner Ernest T. Nixdorf lost the hotel in the Great Depression, his daughter to an alienation lawsuit, and his wife to a self-inflicted gunshot.
 Reopening as the Royal Hotel in 1929, the 138-room lodging was the scene of continuous police activity.
 When runaway girls went missing, they were often found at the Royal.
 When bank robbers, liquor runners, and drug dealers were apprehended, they were usually caught at the Royal.
 When “deviates” were arrested, it was usually in the basement restroom of the Royal Hotel.